Shaileshssss/sudoku/README.md

 Tap on the "Solve" button to automatically solve the puzzle Tap on the "Reset" button to reset the board
-Use the navigation buttons to switch between puzzles
+Use the navigation buttons to switch between puzzles Row and Column Validation:Ensures that each number (1-9) appears only once in each row and column.
+3x3 Grid Validation:Ensures that each number (1-9) appears only once in each 3x3 sub-grid.
+Backtracking Algorithm:The algorithm attempts to place numbers (1-9) in each empty cell.
+It uses recursion to try different possibilities and backtracks if a number placement leads to an invalid puzzle state.

 Technical Details:
 Built with React Native and Expo